Sitka Alaska Fishing Cruise

 Visit the Alaska Department of Fish and Game.

 Fish Care: Your catch will be cleaned, filleted, and iced, then vacuum-sealed, frozen, and packed in airline-approved fish boxes.
+Each fish box can weigh up to 50 pounds.
 A Sitka fish box tax of $10 per box applies.

 Paddling Vessels: Four kayaks and two paddleboards accompany the liveaboard, plus a 12-foot inflatable skiff for transfer to the beach.